bberak/react-game-engine/README.md

 }
 ```

 Build and run.
-Each entity is a **"finger"**.
-Every time you click on the screen, the first entity will move to the click coordinate.
+Each entity is a **"box"**.
+Every time you click on the screen, the first entity will move to the clicked coordinate.

 If you're curious, our ```GameEngine``` component is a loose implementation of the [Compenent-Entity-System](#managing-complexity-with-component-entity-systems) pattern - we've written up a quick intro [here](#managing-complexity-with-component-entity-systems).